andifalk/client-certificate-demo/README.md

 That's it, the server implementation is complete.

 To build the server with [gradle](https://gradle.org/) just open a shell and perform the command ```gradlew clean build```.
-Please note that there this project also integrates the [OWASP Dependency Check](https://jeremylong.github.io/DependencyCheck/) to scan 3rd party libraries for security vulnerabilities.
-To perform this check just perform a ```gradlew dependencyCheckUpdate dependencyCheckAnalyze```.

 To start the application use [gradle](https://gradle.org/) with the command ```gradlew bootRun``` or start it using your Java IDE.